redpointsec/blog/_posts/2023-02-27-AppSec-Travels-2-Access-Control-Bypass.markdown

 ![Access Control Bypass]({{ site.baseurl }}{{ '/assets/images/appsec-travels/2/bypass.png' }})
 _Access Control Bypass resulting from URL-encoding characters in the URL path_

 Success!
-The implemented WAF rule only matches it's regular expression against the requested characters in the URL path and does not normalize the URL path before sending the access control redirect.
+The implemented WAF rule only matches its regular expression against the requested characters in the URL path and does not normalize the URL path before sending the access control redirect.
 Notice also that the successful bypass response headers indicate that the application server is Apache (as seen in the `Server` header).

 To sum up the vulnerability, access control to network-restricted portions of the reviewed application was enforced by web application firewall rules.
 These rules were implemented using regular expressions based on a list of sensitive paths within the WAF configuration.
 Bypass was possible due to the a mismatch in the interpretation of the URL path between the WAF and Apache.
 Apache allowed for URL-encoded characters in the path, whereas the WAF did not take this possibility into account before allowing access.